Mark your calendars now for an amazing weekend of English Country Dancing in charming, friendly and funky Asheville, North Carolina.

 All events are at the Masonic Temple, 80 Broadway St, Asheville, NC 28801.
 If you’re staying at one of the nearby hotels, use their lot of course.

 Otherwise, there is parking available at 35 Woodfin St. for a nominal fee, 2 blocks East.
 Metered spaces are free after 6PM, and all day Sunday.
-Parking at Home Trust bank, right across the street, is now $3/hour.
+At last check, parking at Home Trust bank, right across the street, was $3/hour.
+City of Asheville lots run about $2 an hour.
 If you choose to utilize other parking lots or public garages, note the hourly and daily rates which will be more costly.
-The best rate at the garages seems to be the garage at 164 College St. – $2 first hour, $1 each additional hour.
 Street parking on Central Avenue near the YMCA is free, though it requires a window sticker during the workday.
-There is also free parking in the lots on Cherry Street, just north of I-240, close to the skate park.
+There is also free parking in the lots on Cherry Street, just north of I-240, close to the skate park as well as in the neighborhoods just north of downtown.